 Where did the funding come from to upgrade the breakwall walkway and all the beautification of that and the Flynns Beach one that was done recently?
+Jesse Dick in Response:

 I believe the Breakwall footpath widening was a 5 million dollar announcement from our Local Member.
 And I think Crown Land might be managing that Breakwall widening.